SophiaG18/Pearlescence-Artist-Software/README.md

 ##### 6/3:

 Sophia Gao: Fixed the issue regarding layers with circle and rectangle.
+Added additional method to allow bucket to be used when layer is on.

 Anna Fang: